fcapolini/aremel/README.md

 * You can add logic to HTML tags by using *logic attributes*, prefixed with `:`.
 They don't appear in the output HTML and are compiled to JavaScript code behind the scenes.
-* Anywhere in your markup you can insert *JavaScript expressions* surrounded by the `[[` and `]]` markers.
-Again, they're compiled to JavaScript and replaced with their resulting value in the output HTML.
+* Anywhere in your markup you can insert *expressions* surrounded by the `[[` and `]]` markers.
+Again, they're compiled to JavaScript and they are replaced with their resulting value in the output HTML.
 * You can define your own reusable components using the `<:define>` tag.
 Combined with `<:import>` it also lets you very easily define reusable component libraries.
 * Reactivity is completely transparent, in a design reminiscent of the venerable [OpenLaszlo](https://en.wikipedia.org/wiki/OpenLaszlo) framework: no need to call `render()` or anything to keep your page up to date.
 * Aremel's server is also its compiler: you only need to set the server up and it transparently compiles your code for both the client and the server as needed to serve your pages.